Conor-Kik/MATH3205_MPDPTW_Project/README.md

 - Always run from the **project root** so paths resolve correctly.
 - The project uses **Gurobi** as the solver, so ensure it is properly installed and licensed.

+## References

+- This project builds on the work of [Aziez, Côté, and Coelho (2020)](https://www.sciencedirect.com/science/article/pii/S0377221720300771), *Exact algorithms for the multi-pickup and delivery problem with time windows*, *European Journal of Operational Research, 284(3)*, pp. 906–919.
+The Two- and Three-index models, as well as the ARF model, follow the formulations presented in this paper.
+- The column generation approach has been developed independently as part of this project.